PACZone/pactus-assets/README.md

 Other networks, such as Phoenix test network assets can be found in their specific directory, containing the accounts, and validators files beside their readme and docs.

-For example, you can find Phoenix testnet assets [here](./phoenix).
+For example, you can find Phoenix TestNet assets [here](./phoenix).

 ## Contribution